edumserrano/webpack-module-federation-with-angular/code-demos/web-component-ng16/README.md

 The [AppRoutingModule](/code-demos/web-component-ng16/mfe1-ng16/src/app/app-routing.module.ts) Angular module contains a route that loads the `MyStandaloneComponent` on `/my-standalone-component`.
 You can use the `Go to /my-standalone-component` link on the mfe1 app to load the `MyStandaloneComponent` Angular component.

+The mfe1 app will [set the input](/code-demos/web-component-ng16/mfe1-ng16/src/app/app-routing.module.ts) of the `MyComponent` to `test input value from dev platform` and [subscribe to the output of the component](/code-demos/web-component-ng16/mfe1-ng16/src/app/app.component.ts) which logs to the console when the `Send message` button is clicked.

 ### Exposed webpack module

 On the [webpack configuration file for mfe1 app](./mfe1-ng16/webpack.config.js) you will find the declaration of the webpack modules to expose: